 I want to talk more about the people who do have a good income, the ones who just can’t figure out where all their money goes at the end of the month.
 You may have been given a recent pay rise but you barely even notice it.
 You might be trying to save for something such as a mortgage deposit or a new car.
 But every month you end up dipping back into your savings for essentials.
 You know that realistically you should be able to save money but you just can’t figure out why you’re not.

 Successful money savers tend to have a strong money saving mindset.
 It doesn’t matter how much these people earn, they always manage to save money at the end of the month.
 They could earn less than you but manage to save more.
 But how do you get into the money saving mindset?

 First off you need a strong reason to save.
 You might want to buy a house for instance, but why do you want to buy a house?
-Check out my free financial goals printable if you struggle with goal setting.
-I can also recommend creating a vision board, if you can see your goals daily you’ll be more likely to stay on track.
+Try writing down some financial goals or creating a vision board.
+If you can see your goals daily you’ll be more likely to stay on track.

 Create a budget

 Do you have a monthly budget?
 If not download my free budget planner.
 Creating a budget means you can see exactly where your money is going each month.
 You can decide on any areas you want/need to cut back and you can track your spending.
 You can also address any areas you think you could save some money.

 The best way to determine a want from a need is to take a few days to decide before you actually buy it.
 Even then, ask yourself why am I buying this?
 Do I really want to spend my money on this?
 Can I afford this?
 Is there a cheaper/free alternative?
 Personally I always weigh up in my head, is this item more important than my goal?